giubbas/SEI-project-one/readme.md

 </p>

 ---
+## Wins

+* **I managed to implement all the basic features I wanted plus the sound on/off button.**
+* **I had enough time to do the style as I had imagined it and to draw some characters myself**

 ## Challenges

-Making Javascript was quite challenging.
+Building with JavaScript was quite challenging.
 Generating enemy movement and hits was the hardest thing, as I expected, but also the addition of various features, such as the "quit" and the "sound/sound-off" buttons and the possibility of being able to restart the game, proved to be tricky to implement.

 ## Key learnings
 * **Learned how to disabled buttons after they are clicked**